Amphibian Ecology and Survey Techniques

 About the event

-The day will start by touching on amphibian ecology generally.
-We will then look at native British amphibian species, including how to identify them and their ecology.
+The day will start by touching on general amphibian ecology.
+We will then look at our native amphibian species, including how to identify them and their ecology.
 This will include learning about which habitats each of the British species favours as well as things which restrict the presence of amphibians.
-This will be linked to a discussion about habitat management.
+This will be linked to discussion about habitat management.
 We will visit some ponds in the daytime to practice recognising features which indicate a pond is suitable such that amphibians might be present and to plan an after-dark survey.
 We might well see some amphibians too.

 Participants will be able to join the Great Crested Newt Monitoring Project and those that contribute records of amphibians to the Kent Reptile and Amphibian Group (KRAG) will be eligible for a course refund (from KRAG).